FRSCS Sturgeon Education Program reaches over 40,000 students every year! New curriculum available!

-Youth play a huge role in conservation and the sustainability of our earth," said Rick Hansen, Honourary Chair of the Society.
+“Youth play a huge role in conservation and the sustainability of our earth," said Rick Hansen, Honourary Chair of the Society.

 "Providing them with knowledge and skills ensures that students have the opportunity to learn about this amazing species and help find solutions for its survival.
 It is with the support of organizations like HSBC Bank Canada that make the HSBC Fraser River Sturgeon Education Program possible."

 Twenty copies of the award-winning book, “Tale of a Great White Fish,” are provided to each classroom that teaches the program.
-For more information about the HSBC Fraser River Sturgeon Education program, click here.
+For more information about the FRSCS Sturgeon Education program, click here.